 If It Doesn’t Suck, It’s Not Worth Doing

-The dread of asking your boss for a raise is paralyzing and can last months.
-But once you convince yourself to finally do it, it’s over before you know it.
-The excitement of attaining some object or objective can become obsessive.
-But shortly after you obtain your desire, you’re bored and in search of something else.
+The dread of asking your boss for a raise can be paralyzing, but once you convince yourself to finally do it, it’s over before you know it.
+The excitement of attaining some object or objective can become obsessive, but shortly after you obtain your desire, you’re bored and in search of something else.
 “We buy things to make us happy, and we succeed.
 But only for a while.
 New things are exciting to us at first, but then we adapt to them,” says Thomas Gilovich, Ph.D., the Irene Blecker Rosenfeld professor of psychology at Cornell University.

-Interestingly, your mind can seduce you so much so that the idea of something becomes more satisfying than the thing itself, so you stop at the idea and never make it real.
-That’s why in his new book, Ego Is the Enemy, Ryan Holiday explains that a primary obstacle to success is the idea of success.
+Eventually, if the idea of something becomes more satisfying than the thing itself, you may stop at the idea and never make it real.
+That’s why in his book, Ego Is the Enemy, Ryan Holiday explains that a primary obstacle to success is the idea of success.

 You’ve played it out in your mind with such intoxicating detail that you become satisfied enough.
 You become numb.
 And you deceive yourself into believing you’ve actually done something productive.